Exhibitor Rules & Regulations

 Carpet/Flooring

 Carpet/Flooring must cover the entire booth space in one continuous piece.
 Interlocking flooring is permitted.
 Stick-on flooring is prohibited.
 Exhibitors may not use adhesive to adhere items to the floor.
+Show Management reserves the right to force carpet booths without carpet or flooring on Sunday, September 27, 2026.

 Return to Top | Return to Exhibiting Information Home